 II.
-Wa s the search you conducted reasonable in terms of scope and intrusiveness?

-A. What were you searching for:

-B. Where did you search?

-C. Sex of the student:

-D. Age of the student:

-E. Urgency of the situation:

-F. What type of search was being conducted:

-G. Who conducted the search:

-H. Position: Sex: Witness(s):

-III.
-E Explar nation of Search.

-A. Describe the time and location of the search:

-B. Describe exactly what was searched:

-C. What did the search yield:

-D. What was seized:

-E. Were any materials turned over to law enforcement officials?

-F. Were parents notified of the search including the reason for it and the scope:
+Was Was the search you conducted reasonable in terms of scope and intrusiveness?
+A. What were you searching for: B. Where did you search?
+C. C. Sex of the student: D. Age of the student: E. Urgency of the situation:F. What type of search was being conducted: G. Who conducted the search: Position: Sex: Position: Sex: Witness(s): III.
+E Explan nation of Search.
+A. Describe the time and location of the search: B. Describe exactly what was searched: C. What did the search yield: D. What was seized:E. Were any materials turned over to law enforcement officials?
+What was seized: Were any materials turned over to law enforcement officials?
+F. Were parents notified of the search including the reason for it and the so